AlePuglisi/navigation-learning/nav2-course/README.md

 > The course is based on ROS2 Humble with Gazebo Classic, unfortunately in January 2025, Gazebo Classic reaches end-of-life.<br/>
 > This doesn't mean that it will not work anymore, but it will no longer be supported. <br/>
 > So, consider using this tutorial to understand the basics of Nav2, which remain the same, <br/>
-> but explore what are the differences when you work with Nav2 in the new Ignition Gazebo.
+> but explore what are the differences when you work with Nav2 in the new Gazebo (gazebo sim).

 I hope these tutorials help you understand the basics of Nav2 stack, but obviously, the world of mapping and navigation is huge, so don't stop here!<br/>